Monthly To-Do’s

 January

 Happy New Year!
-Maybe you’ve made some New Year’s resolutions that involved your garden.
+Maybe you’ve made some New Year’s resolutions that involve your garden.
 Take a look at this month’s list and commit to doing these simple tasks.
-You will be very glad in the spring when you see your garden thriving.
+You will thank yourself in the spring when your garden is thriving!

 Febuary

-Only one more month of potentially “cold” winter and then days will start warming up.
-Hang in there and continue with your monthly garden tasks.
-You will be so pleased with the results come Spring and early Summer.
+With only about one more month of cold winter days before the warmth arrives, we encourage you to hang in there and continue with your monthly garden tasks.
+You will be so pleased with the results come spring and early summer.

 March

-The weather is warming up, but we still might have another freeze or two.
-Be prepared to cover new transplants with row cloth or an old sheet if the temperature dips under 40 degrees.
+The weather is warming up, but we still may have another freeze or two.
+Be prepared to cover new plants with row cloth or an old sheet if the temperature dips under 40 degrees.

 APRIL